GTO2013/EMUSerial/readme.md

-Run the pythonfile if you are using a different version than 1.200 with the version.xml file (located in the ECUMaster software folder).
+Run the pythonfile if you are using a different version than 1.200, the version.xml file needs to be in the same folder (you can find it in the ECUMaster software folder).
 This will update the emuStruct.h and emuFormat.h files which contain the dataformat.
-To save memory it makes sense to filter the values (which are buffered), see the Filter.txt file in the Preprocessor folder for this.
-For the available channels, see the generated emuStruct.h file.
+To save memory it makes sense to filter the  buffered values, see the Filter.txt file in the Preprocessor folder and rerun the python script.
+See the generated emuStruct.h file for the available channels.

 Example: